hasharchives/blockprotocol-incubator/apps/blok/README.md

 Blok (pronounced blɔk) is a simple language to express types of the Block Protocol, the language is a subset of Typescript and allows to express the types of the protocol in a simple way.

-Blok comes with several tool to help you work with types, this includes:
+Blok comes with several commands, these include:

 * `diff`: Compare types between remote and local.
 This is useful to see what changes are required to sync types
 * `sync`: Import/sync types from a remote system